 Required pension pot: £626,666

-The Pensions and Lifetime Savings Association in the UK has an entire website dedicated to retirement living standards which makes interesting reading.
+The Pensions and Lifetime Savings Association in the UK has an entire website dedicated to retirement living standards which makes an interesting read.
 They outline three different levels of standard of living for retirement.
-The top level of £33,000 per year (for a single person) is classed as comfortable and the figure is based on a weekly food shop of £56, holidaying for 3 weeks every year in Europe and £1,000 to £1,500 expenditure on clothing per year.
+The top level, with an estimated £33,000 per year (for a single person), is classed as comfortable and the figure is based on a weekly food expense of £56, going on holiday for 3 weeks every year in Europe and £1,000 to £1,500 worth of expenses on clothing per year.
 That may be comfortable but it’s hardly luxury living.
 Nevertheless, this is where the £1million figure comes in…

 Required pension pot: £1.1 million

-What these figures prove is that £1 million doesn’t go that far in retirement.
+What these figures prove is that if a person decides to retire with £1 million, the amount of money doesn’t go that far in meeting your retirement needs.
 Yes, it is perfectly possible to retire on a pension pot of £1 million but it may afford you fewer choices and a less lavish lifestyle than you might imagine.
-If you’re thinking of spending your golden years in a luxury villa on the French Riviera then you’ll need a good deal more than that!
+If you’re thinking of spending your golden years in a luxury villa on the French Riviera then you’ll need a good deal more of money 00than that!

-The main point you should take from all this is the importance of starting to save for retirement as early as possible during your working life.
-If you don’t already have one, you need a concrete financial plan because the capital required for even the most frugal of retirements is surprisingly large and without a plan you will struggle to achieve even that.
+The main point you should take from all this is the importance of starting to save for your retirement plans as early as possible during your working life.
+If you don’t already have one, you need a concrete retirement plan because the capital required for even the most frugal of retirements is surprisingly large and without a plan or assistance from financial advisors, you will struggle to achieve even that.

 It is not easy defining your retirement goals and working out how much you need to save each month to achieve them so if you need some assistance please do get in touch.
 I have helped hundreds of expatriates get their finances in order so that they feel confident about how much they are saving, how much is left to spend each month and that they will be more than comfortable when the time comes to stop working.
 Email me on email@example.com.